google/turbinia/docs/developer/develop-vscode.md

 #### Step 7 - Turbinia installation verification

 Let's verify that the GCP hybrid setup is working before we start developing and debugging.
-We are going to start a server and worker in seperate vscode terminals and create a Turbinia request in a third.
+We are going to start a server and worker in separate vscode terminals and create a Turbinia request in a third.
 Open up 3 vscode terminals and execute below commands.

 _Note_: These commands need to be executed in the vscode terminal!